 Type 2 diabetes oral medications are prescribed to treat type 2 diabetes in conjuction with lifestyle changes like diet and exercise.
 There are nine classes of drugs approved for the treatment of type 2 diabetes.
 Examples of type 2 oral diabetes medications include acarbose (Precose), chlorpropamide (Diabinese), glipizide (Glucotrol, Glucotrol XL), and metformin (Glucophage).
 Side effects, drug interactions, warnings and precautions, dosage, and breastfeeding and pregnancy safety information should be reviewed prior to taking any medication.
-Read more: Type 2 Diabetes Medications (Side Effects, Differences) Article
+Read more: Types of Diabetes Type 2 Medications Article

 Multimedia: Slideshows, Images & Quizzes

 Learn about type 2 diabetes warning signs, symptoms, diagnosis, and treatment options.
 Find out why thirst, headaches, and...

 Diabetes: What Raises and Lowers Your Blood Sugar Level?

 Want to lower your blood sugar?
 Learn to better control your glucose levels by preventing blood sugar spikes and swings to avoid...

 Learn how to cope with the symptoms of diabetic peripheral neuropathy through pain management exercises.
 Find relief for diabetic...

 Learn more about diabetes related foot problems.
 For people with diabetes, too much glucose in the blood can cause serious foot...

 Diabetes Diet: Healthy Meal Plans for Diabetes-Friendly Eating

 Discover the best and worst meals for diabetes-savvy dining.
 See how to avoid carbs and control your blood sugar with healthier...